Clustering Airbnb Reviews: Penalized Mixture of Latent Trait Models

 \subsection{Model Identifiability}

 The identifiability of our model depends on the identifiability of the latent trait part as well as the identifiability of the mixture model.
-The identifiability of finite mixture models has been discussed by several authors \citep[e.g.,][]{mclachlan00}. \citet{knott99} discuss the model identifiability issue in the latent trait analysis.
-One necessary condition for model identifiability is that the number of the free parameters to be estimated not exceed the number of possible data patterns.
-However, this condition is not sufficient because the actual information in a data set can be less depending on the size of the data set.
-As with the mixture factor analysis model, the solution is not unique when $d>1$, i.e., an orthogonal rotation of the latent variable coupled with corresponding rotation of the estimated slope parameters $\bs w_{mg}$ leaves the log posterior unchanged.
-However, the model rotates the slope parameters automatically by shrinking the slope parameter through a penalized likelihood method.
+The identifiability of finite mixture models has been discussed extensively \citep[e.g.,][]{mclachlan00}. \citet{knott99} discuss model identifiabilityin latent trait analysis.
+One necessary condition for model identifiability is that the number of free parameters to be estimated not exceed the number of possible data patterns.
+However, this condition is not sufficient because the actual information in a dataset can be less depending of the size of the dataset.
+As with the mixture of factor analyzers model, the slope parameters $\vecw_{mg}$ are only identifiable with $d\times d $ constraints.
+In the PMLTM, the model rotates the slope parameters automatically by shrinking the slope parameter through a penalized likelihood method.
+An empirical method can be used to assess non-identifiability; specifically, one can check whether the same maximized likelihood value is reached with different estimates of the model parameter values when starting the EM algorithm from different values.
+However, in Section~\ref{sec:simulation}, we showed that the standard deviations of $\vecw_{mg}$ estimates are relatively small from the 100 runs.